isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-15-post-Oral Answer by MOS to PQ on IP Rights.md

 ---
-title: Oral Answer by MOS to PQ on IP Rights
+title: Oral Answer by Minister of State for Law Murali Pillai to PQ on Intellectual Property Rights
 permalink: /oral-answer-by-mos-to-pq-on-ip-rights/
 date: 2024-10-15
 layout: post